 Minimizes Urinary Tract Infections

-This datapoint tells you the percentage of long-term patients that experienced urinary tract infections.
-Although a higher rate of these infections could reflect poorly on a facility's cleanliness, it is difficult to compare between facilities due to reporting standards.
+This metric gauges the percentage of long-term residents who have sustained urinary tract infections.
+While more infections could reflect poorly on a facility's hygiene protocols, it can be difficult to compare different nursing homes due to reporting standards.

 Appropriately Uses Anti-Psychotic Medication